mroam/learnOpenGL/README.md

 Done
 ----------
+* (√) copied “[Glitter](http://github.com/Polytonic/Glitter)” tutorial and used cmake to make Glitter have an xcode project which compiled and ran (after a few changes, see its readme).

+* (√) Installed “[cmake](http://www.cmake.org/download/)” on our main machine so that the “[Glitter](http://github.com/Polytonic/Glitter)” tutorial can build xcode projects for us.
+*
+* (√) Installed xquartz 2.7.8 on our main machine. ([xquartz latest releases](http://xquartz.macosforge.org/trac/wiki/Releases) as of nov 2015, “works with el capitan (osX 10.11)” supposedly.)

 * (√) The harrygla xcode project folder is happy with github

-* (√) Installed xquartz 2.7.8 on our main machine. ([xquartz latest releases](http://xquartz.macosforge.org/trac/wiki/Releases) as of nov 2015, “works with el capitan (osX 10.11)” supposedly.)

-* (√) Installed “[cmake](http://www.cmake.org/download/)” on our main machine so that the “[Glitter](http://github.com/Polytonic/Glitter)” tutorial can build xcode projects for us.